clojure-emacs/cider/README.md

 If you like the project, please consider [supporting its ongoing development](#donations).

-**This documentation tracks the `master` branch of CIDER.
-Some of the features and settings discussed here might not be available in older releases (including the current stable release).
-Please, consult the relevant git tag (e.g. v0.11.0) if you need documentation for a specific CIDER release.**

 ## Quickstart

 The instructions that follow are meant to get you from zero to a running CIDER